 NYX Cold Brew vs NYX Los Angeles: What's the Difference?

-NYX Cold Brew and Los Angeles are often compared by people who want a softer, moodier brown rather than a classic warm nude or a very deep contour liner.
+NYX Cold Brew and Los Angeles are often compared by people who want a softer, moodier brown rather than a classic warm beige-brown or a very deep contour liner.

 Both shades can drift muted or mauve, and neither behaves like a standard warm brown once it is on the lips.
 The difference is that Los Angeles feels dustier and mauvier overall, while Cold Brew keeps more rosy berry-brown movement.

-If you are sorting through NYX’s muted browns more broadly, start with NYX brown lip liners.
+If you are sorting through NYX muted browns more broadly, start with NYX brown lip liners.
 For the neighboring Los Angeles family, see NYX Los Angeles vs NYX Los Angeles 2.0.
 For another Cold Brew comparison in the same muted category, read NYX Cold Brew vs NYX The OG Brew.
-For a more traditional baseline, compare NYX Cold Brew vs NYX Brown.

 Cold Brew reads as a rosy, muted brown with visible berry influence.